recomet/recomet.github.io/index.md

 ---
-title: Jekyll Serif Theme
+title: Recomet AB
 layout: home
-description: Jekyll Serif contains content types for a typical business website.
-The theme is fully responsive, blazing fast and artfully illustrated.
+description: Recomet AB is specialized in solving your wastewater challenges by consulting, supply of know how and processes and turnkey installations.
-intro_image: "images/illustrations/pointing.svg"
+intro_image: "images/process-layout.png"
 intro_image_absolute: true
 intro_image_hide_on_mobile: true
 ---

-# Serif - A Jekyll Business Theme.
+# Recomet AB

-Serif contains content types for a typical business website.
-The theme is fully responsive, blazing fast and artfully illustrated.
+Recomet AB is specialized in solving your wastewater challenges by consulting, supply of know how and processes and turnkey installations.